Argo: In other sources

-1963 version of the Argo in the movie Jason and the Argonauts
+1963 film

 The version of the Argo that appears in the 1963 film Jason and the Argonauts was modeled after a Greek warship, with shields lining the side of the boat.
 On either side of the boat are rowers, who are directed how to row through the drumbeat of a leader.
 A red sail with the head of the golden ram marks the goal of their journey.
 Besides its practical purposes, the ship is also decorated with ancient motifs, such as eyes on the front of the ship at the water level.

 The sacred oak of the ship is here represented as the head of a woman with partial extending wings making up the stern of the ship.
 The painted head is modeled on the goddess Hera in the movie (played by Honor Blackman) and has the ability to speak to Jason throughout the movie.
 Argus, the ship builder, said he was inspired to add that feature to the boat when creating it.
-Filmmakers gave this head the practical effect of being able to open and close when speaking to Jason.
+Filmmakers gave this head the practical effect of being able to open and close its eyes when speaking to Jason.